 Here’s how to create a name plate…

-- Cut the openings in a desired shaped in the plastic bottle.
+- Cut the openings into a desired shape in the plastic bottle.

 - Make holes at the bottom for air circulation and to drain water.

 - Prime the bottle using Gesso.
-Apply two coats and allow it to dry in-between coats.
+Apply two coats and allow them to dry in-between coats.

 - Dab two colors in a sponge brush and create a textured effect.
 Allow it to dry for a while.

 - When it’s dried, add soil and some plants.
-I prefer hanging plants like baby tears, string of hearts vine, wandering Jew and purple hearts.
+I prefer hanging plants like baby tears, string of hearts vines, wandering Jew and purple hearts.

-Dot Mandala art on bottle is ready to deck the wall!
+Dot Mandala art on a bottle is ready to deck the wall!

 Have you done any crafts with plastic bottles?
-Do comment below how you had recycled plastic bottles…
+Do comment below about how you have recycled plastic bottles…